 Covering considerably more square meters of ground than an American football field, Cologne Cathedral towers over its city of roughly 10 million.
-Construction on Kölner Dom – as the monstrous Gothic church is known in Germany – began in the year 1248.
+Construction on Kölner Dom – as the monstrous Gothic church is known in German – began in the year 1248.
 Work continued sporadically for over 600 years until it was officially completed in 1880.
 Among Europe’s myriad Gothic churches, Cologne’s masterpiece remains one of the largest.
 In fact, in the entire world, its twin spires are the 4th highest, and in Germany, they soar higher than all but the single spire of Ulm Minster, the tallest church in the world.
 With over 6 million visitors per year, Cologne Cathedral is the most visited landmark in Germany.

 According to UNESCO, “No other Cathedral [sic] is so perfectly conceived, so uniformly and uncompromisingly executed in all its parts.”

 In 2004, ambitious plans surfaced to build a skyscraper near the cathedral, which would have threatened the cultural integrity of the famous site.
 Luckily the plans were dropped two years later, and strict building guidelines remain in place for the surroundings.
 As is, the modern-day city has already significantly encroached on the cathedral grounds, blocking views and marring its full splendor.
 In particular, a drab gray concrete building that houses the Roman-Germanic Museum ends just shy of the cathedral’s southern entrance.

 Some believe that it holds the remains of the legendary Three Wise Men – Melchior, Balthazar, and Gaspar – who traveled from the East bearing gifts for the newly born Jesus.
 When experts opened the shrine in 1864, they did find the bones of several men, along with fragments of ancient clothing.
 It’s still unknown whether these were in fact the remains of the Biblical Magi, but they were nonetheless wrapped in white silk and returned to the shrine.

 Another stunning feature of this particular cathedral is a series of mosaics that covers an impressive 1350 square meters of floor space.
 Scattered throughout the choir, the mosaics are themed, representing everything from the history of the archdiocese and the progression of humankind to the cosmos.

 Beneath the cathedral, the crypt houses a treasury with relics dating as far back as the 4th century.

 Cologne Cathedral is really quite magnificent.
 It’s particularly remarkable that in a city that was razed nearly to the ground by Allied bombing during WWII, this marvel survived.
 The fact that it was hit by 14 aerial bombs but stayed standing is a testament to its construction.
 One can only hope that it will remain proudly standing for at least another 750 years.

-- Entry to the cathedral is free.
+Entry to the cathedral is free.
 It’s open daily.

-- You can climb the 533 steps to the church tower.
+You can climb the 533 steps to the church tower.
 Cost is €4 for an adult ticket or you can get a combo ticket for the tower and the treasury in the crypt for €8.
 A ticket just for the treasury is €6.
 See their official website below for opening times.

-- It’s no longer possible to see the bells in the tower when they ring without making prior arrangements for a guided tour.
+It’s no longer possible to see the bells in the tower when they ring without making prior arrangements for a guided tour.
 Ear protection is provided during the tour.